cal3368/Chess/docs/Final.md

   | otherwise = False
 ```

-However, there are also some special cases among the chess pieces for example pawns and kings.
-For pawns, they are not allowed to move backwards so we need to handle cases where white pawns can only move up a number and black pawns can only move down a number.
-In addition, if a pawn has not moved, they can move two squares forward which can be checked by looking at a pawn's original location.
+However, there are cases where a piece like a King or Pawn can move outside of it's conventional movement or move only in one direction.
+For pawns, they are not allowed to move backwards so we only allow white pawns to move up a row and black pawns to move down a row.
+In addition, if a pawn has not moved, they are allowed to move two squares forward which can be checked by looking at a pawn's original location.
 The last move a pawn can make is moving diagonally to take a piece.
-The last pattern match checks if the opposing players piece is present diagonal to the pawn and if it is, we can make the move.
+The last pattern match shows that if an opposing players' piece is present diagonal to the pawn, we can make the move and capture it.

 ```
 checkLegal (c1, i1) (c2, i2) (Piece White Pawn _) board